flightaware/beast-splitter/README.md

 If you have more than one thing that wants to read that data stream, you need something to redistribute the data.
 This is what beast-splitter does.

-## Input side
+## Input side - Serial connection

 beast-splitter knows how to talk to a Mode-S Beast over a USB serial port.
+You should specify the path to the Beast's serial port with --serial.
 The Debian package includes udev rules that should make the Beast's serial port available as /dev/beast.
-If the Beast is actually somewhere else, the --serial command line option lets you say where.

 beast-splitter will try to automatically determine the baud rate that the Beast is running at.
 This may take a few seconds, longer if there is no traffic.
 To explicitly set the baud rate, there is a --fixed-baud command line option.

+## Input side - Network connection

+beast-splitter can make an outgoing network connection to receive Beast data if you have already made the Beast available via the network.
+You should give the host:port to connect to via the --net option.
+You can use this to chain beast-splitter instances together: specify --listen on the beast-splitter closer to the Beast, and --net on the other beast-splitter.

+## Configuring Beast settings

 beast-splitter will, by default, autodetect the capabilities of the Beast and allow clients to request any of the message-filtering options.
 To force